rvilalta/xFlow-moonlight-qt/README.md

    - Open the cloned folder in Visual Studio.

 5. **Select CMake File:**
-   - Visual Studio will automatically detect the CMake file; please choose the file "\xFlow-moonlight-qt\moonlight-common-c\moonlight-common-c\CMakeLists.txt" as the designated CMake file.
+   - Visual Studio will automatically detect the CMake file; please choose the file "**\xFlow-moonlight-qt\moonlight-common-c\moonlight-common-c\CMakeLists.txt**" as the designated CMake file.

 6. **Build Moonlight Code:**
+   - Use the following command to build the code.

+     ```bash
+     .\scripts\build-arch.bat release
+     ```

+## API Configuration

+Before using the Moonlight Game Streaming application, follow the steps below to customize the API configuration with your TFS server details:

+1. Open the source code file CustomNetworkManager.cpp.
+The location of this file is **\xFlow-moonlight-qt\app\streaming\CustomNetworkManager.cpp**.

+2. Locate the line `const char* hostname = "127.0.0.1:3001";` in each of the functions (`sendPostRequest720p`, `sendPostRequest1080p`, `sendPostRequest1440p`, `sendPatchRequest`).

+3. Replace the IP and port with your TFS server details.

+    Example:
+    ```cpp
+    // Set the hostname for your TFS server
+    const char* hostname = "your_tfs_server_ip:your_tfs_server_port";

+4. Save the changes to `CustomNetworkManager.cpp`.

+5. Rebuild the application.
    - Use the following command to build the code.

      ```bash